Capgemini/osce-pair-programming/README.md

 # osce-pair-programming

-Spring Boot application that retrieves a price (a rate multiplied by a commission amount) for a date.
+Spring Boot application that retrieves a price (which is a rate multiplied by a fixed commission percentage) for a date.

 Endpoints available are:
 - `GET /price` retrieve price for current date